• Share this on:

 Name of certificationTypeCost for companiesMost used in European end market(s)Further information on getting certification

 International Featured Standards (IFS)Food SafetyThe cost of certification is not fixed.
 It depends on the number of products, the number of certification days and company size.
 The average price for the 2-day audit for SMSs and 3-5 products is usually around €3,000.
 Additional costs include annual re-certification.
-The certificate is valid until the end of the second calendar year after the first certification date.
 Initial certification may include infrastructural investments (separate cost).

 Germany